-- to encourage people to report pests or diseases to MPI
+- to encourage people to report pests and diseases to MPI

-- to compensate people when the exercise of Biosecurity Act powers damages or destroys their property, or places restrictions on the movement or disposal of their goods.
+- when the exercise of Biosecurity Act powers damages or destroys property, or places restrictions on the movement or disposal of goods.

-Read section 162A of the Biosecurity Act for full details of compensation provisions.
+You can read section 162A of the Biosecurity Act for full details about the available compensation.

 What's eligible for compensation?

-To be eligible for compensation, you must have taken every reasonable step in the circumstances to avoid loss.
-We'll help people subject to the exercise of Biosecurity Act powers by looking at options to reduce their loss – although they'll need to ask us to do this.
+MPI can help you if you're affected by the exercise of Biosecurity Act powers by looking at options to reduce your loss – although you'll need to ask us to do this.

 What's not eligible for compensation?

-- when you fail to comply with the biosecurity law in a serious or significant way, or in a way that contributed to the presence of spread of the risk organism
+- claimant failed to comply with biosecurity law in a serious or significant way, or in a way that contributed to the presence or the spread of the organism being eradicated or managed

-It's up to the organisation or individual incurring the loss to present a claim, which we then verify by evidence.
+The person or business incurring the loss needs to complete a claim, and include verifiable evidence to support it.
 We may ask for additional evidence if the information provided is insufficient to verify the loss.

-We'll consider all claims for compensation, and offer payment where this is consistent with section 162A of the Biosecurity Act.
+We will consider all claims for compensation and offer payment when this is in line with section 162A of the Biosecurity Act.

 Ex gratia payments

-Where a loss is incurred, but falls outside of what is compensable under section 162A of the Biosecurity Act, the Crown may consider providing an ex gratia payment on a case-by-case basis.
+Where a loss is incurred but falls outside of what can be compensated under section 162A of the Biosecurity Act, the Crown may consider providing an ex gratia payment.
+These are decided on a case-by-case basis.